 The Beer Garden Guide to Munich

-Although some look at beer gardens in an ‘if you’ve seen one, you’ve seen them all’ kind of way, in reality most of these Bavarian beer gardens bring something special to the table, despite their core similarities.
-Give at least a couple of these a try if you’re visiting Munich this summer, it’s genuinely a fun way to get a better understanding of how local’s like to spend their summer and they make for fantastic spots to cool off at on sunny summer days.
-Is it your first time visiting a German beer garden?
-Find a list of FAQs at the end of this post.
+Give at least a couple of these a try if you’re visiting Munich this summer!
+It’s genuinely a fun way to get a better understanding of how locals like to spend their summer and they make for fantastic spots to cool off on sunny days.

 Viktualienmarkt Biergarten

 The Viktualienmarkt is hard to miss when visiting Munich.
-From Monday to Saturday the city’s biggest food market takes place, selling quality fresh food that you can order by item or weight.
+From Monday to Saturday, the city’s biggest food market takes place, selling quality fresh food that you can order by item or weight.
 Order a bit of this and that until you’ve created the ultimate tasting board for yourself.
-My favorite booth has to be a toss up between the seafood and olive booth.
+My favorite booth has to be a toss-up between the seafood and olive booths.
 We got to try a salt olive medley and some freshly prepared octopus that was dressed with olive oil, lemon juice, and seasoning.
-There’s also booths selling hot food and more typical beer garden food as well, making this an excellent market for foodies.
-It’s a pretty decent size too, with room for about 1100 people.
+Delicious!

-And of course, there’s no shortage of beer.
-They’ll have just one type of beer offered served either on its own or as a Radler (mixed with lemonade or lemon sprite).
+And of course, there’s no shortage of beer!
+They’ll have just one type of beer offered served either on its own or as a Radler (mixed with lemonade or lemon Sprite).
 The brand of beer they have for sale rotates every six weeks and they pick between beer from the six biggest local breweries, which are Hofbräu, Spaten Bräu, Augustiner Bräu, Hacker Pschorr, Paulaner, and Löwenbräu.
-They’re a great first timer’s beer garden!
+They’re a great first-timer’s beer garden!

 Viktualienmarkt 9, 80331 | Website